Two Year Foundation Degree in Contemporary Circus with Physical Theatre

 Entrants for the Foundation Degree must:

-- Have a minimum of three D grades at A Level, or merit and two passes from a BTEC extended diploma.
-It is preferable that these should include dance or drama or theatre studies, but other evidence of commitment to and understanding of performance can be presented alongside the A level or BTec requirement.
+- Have a minimum of three D grades at A Level, or merit and two passes from a BTEC extended diploma (Level 3).
+It is preferable that these should include dance or drama or theatre studies, but other evidence of commitment to and understanding of performance can be presented alongside the A level or BTEC requirement.

 - Possess a good grasp of spoken/ written English (usually a GCSE at Grade C or above, a European equivalent or an IELTS pass at Level 6.0 or higher).